 Since then, Masi Magam has been celebrated with great faith and devotion.
 It is also believed that Lord Shiva still, every year, comes to the sea and perform the king’s rites.

-Holy Dip.
 The devotees too take a bath in the holy water with a belief that it would wash away all their sins.
-It is also believed that on the Masi Magam, whoever takes a dip in the holy waters gets Moksha.
+It is also believed that on this festival, whoever takes a dip in the holy waters attains Moksha.

 Tamil Nadu is the place where you can observe the pious Masi Magam festival in its most elaborate form.
 To reach there, you can travel to Chennai, its capital, and from there on you can take other modes of public transport to see the beauty of the state.
 Tamil Nadu is located at a distance of 2,492, 319, 1,305, 1,984 km from Delhi, Bengaluru, Mumbai, and Kolkata respectively.
 Here are various modes of travel.

-By Train.
 There are numerous railway stations in Chennai.
-Puratchi Thalaivar Dr MGR Central railway station is one of the major ones.
+Puratchi Thalaivar Dr. MGR Central railway station is one of the major ones.
 It is also known as Chennai Central.
-It was previously named as Madras Central.
+It was previously named Madras Central.
 It began its operation in 1873, about 150 years ago.

 Here are some train routes from major cities in the country.

-By Road.
 If you happen to live near Tamil Nadu, travelling by road is also a viable option.
-Deluxe, luxury and A/C sleeper buses are also available.
+Deluxe, luxury, and A/C sleeper buses are also available.

 Here is how you can reach here by the following routes: